zenith4183/CombatTagLite/README.md

 * Disable combat tagging for specific worlds
 * Deny specific commands while player is in combat
 * Disallow running back to safety while in combat (can also render a forcefield)
-* Supports WorldGuard PVP deny flag (WorldGuard 5.x and 6.x both supported)
+* Supports WorldGuard PVP deny flag (WorldGuard 6.x supported)
-* Supports Factions PVP flag
-  * _Most mainstream Faction builds are supported:_
-  * Factions 2.7 (MassiveCore 2.7)
-  * Factions 2.6 (MassiveCore 7.4)
-  * FactionsUUID 1.6 (and HCFactions) by @drtshock
-  * FactionsUUID 1.8 by @externo6
-* Supports Towny PVP permission
 * Works with BarAPI to show a boss bar counting down with the player's remaining combat timer
   * _These custom BarAPI builds by @vemacs are more compatible than the official ones:_
   * Spigot 1.8.0: [Download](http://ci.minelink.net/job/BarAPI/5/artifact/target/BarAPI.jar)
   * Spigot 1.7.10 / 1.8 Protocol Patch: [Download](http://ci.minelink.net/job/BarAPI/4/artifact/target/BarAPI.jar)

-## Development Builds

-You can acquire development builds of CombatTagPlus from the [Minelink Network CI server](http://ci.minelink.net/job/CombatTagPlus/).

 ## Installation